augustohdias/augustohdias/README.md

 🔭 I like to use Go, Elixir and Haskell on some personal projects.

-🌱 I'm learning Rust and Scala right now.
+🌱 I'm learning Rust right now.

 You can talk to me on [linkedin](https://linkedin.com/in/dias-augusto).